LuisSalas94/ARTISANAL-PIZZA-PANTRY-React-Pizza/README.md

 # ARTISANAL PIZZA PANTRY 🍕
 Welcome to ARTISANAL PIZZA PANTRY – a dynamic React app that seamlessly connects with an external API to bring you a delectable array of pizza options.
 With a few clicks, users can effortlessly explore and choose the pizza that resonates with their cravings.
-Our user-friendly interface ensures a hassle-free experience as you embark on a culinary journey through our virtual pantry.
+Our user-friendly interface ensures a hassle-free experience as you embark on a culinary journey through our virtual restaurant.

 ## Built With